MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Data-Access.md

 -   CALCFIELDS

-There are two types of caches:
+There are two types of caches, global and private:

--   Global cache – for all users connected to a [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
+-   Global cache is for all users connected to a [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.

--   Private cache – per user, per company, in a transactional scope.
-Data in a private cache for a given table and company are flushed when a transaction ends.
+-   Private cache is per user, per company, in a transactional scope.
+Data in a private cache for a given table and company is flushed when a transaction ends.

 The cache that is used is determined by the lock state of a table.
-If a table is not locked than the global cache is queried for data; otherwise, the private cache is queried.
+If a table is not locked, then the global cache is queried for data; otherwise, the private cache is queried.

 Results from query objects are not cached.

 For a call to any of the **FIND** functions, 1024 rows are cached.
 You can set the size of the cache by using the **Data Cache Size** setting in the [!INCLUDE[nav_server](includes/nav_server_md.md)] configuration file.
 The default size is 9, which approximates a cache size of 500 MB.
 If you increase this number by one, then the cache size doubles.

 You can bypass the cache by using the [SELECTLATESTVERSION Function \(Database\)](SELECTLATESTVERSION-Function--Database-.md).

 [!INCLUDE[navnow](includes/navnow_md.md)] synchronizes caching between [!INCLUDE[nav_server](includes/nav_server_md.md)] instances that are connected to the same database.
 By default, the synchronization occurs every 30 seconds.

 You can set the cache synchronization interval by using the *CacheSynchronizationPeriod* parameter in the CustomSettings.config file.
 For more information, see [Configuring Microsoft Dynamics NAV Server](Configuring-Microsoft-Dynamics-NAV-Server.md).

 ## [!INCLUDE[nav_server](includes/nav_server_md.md)] connections to SQL Server
-Starting from Dynamics NAV 2013, the [!INCLUDE[nav_server](includes/nav_server_md.md)] uses ADO.NET to connect to the SQL Server database.
+Starting from [!INCLUDE[nav7long_md](includes/nav7long_md.md)], the [!INCLUDE[nav_server](includes/nav_server_md.md)] uses ADO.NET to connect to the SQL Server database.
 Installations of [!INCLUDE[nav2009](includes/nav2009_md.md)] and earlier uses ODBC to connect to the SQL Server database.

 The ADO.NET interface is a managed data access layer that supports SQL Server connection pooling, which can dramatically decrease memory consumption by [!INCLUDE[nav_server](includes/nav_server_md.md)].
 SQL Server connection pooling also simplifies deployment of the [!INCLUDE[navnow](includes/navnow_md.md)] three-tier architecture for deployments where the three tiers are installed on separate computers.
 Specifically, administrators are no longer required to manually create SPNs or to set up delegation when the client, [!INCLUDE[nav_server](includes/nav_server_md.md)], and SQL Server are on separate computers.
 For more information, see [Walkthrough: Installing the Three Tiers on Three Computers](Walkthrough--Installing-the-Three-Tiers-on-Three-Computers.md).